 We maintain equity compensation plans under which incentive stock options and non-qualified stock options are granted to employees, independent members of our Board of Directors and outside consultants.
 We recognize equity compensation expense over the requisite service period using the Black-Scholes formula to estimate the fair value of the stock options on the date of grant.
-Employee awards are accounted for under ASC 718 where the awards are valued at grant date.
-Awards given to nonemployees are accounted for under ASC 505 where the awards are valued at earlier of commitment date or completion of services.
+Employee and non employee awards are accounted for under ASC 718 where the awards are valued at grant date.